 Sealing the attic is a great way to avoid heat loss through your roof in future winters, and to prevent ice and snow damage.
 If your roof is clean and clear of snow in the winter, chances are it’s melting due to lost heat.
 Prevent this by making sure your attic insulation is 12 inches deep.
 If you’re going to install a new layer of insulation over an existing one, avoid using kraft-faced insulation, which can lead to moisture problems.

-5. Weather-strip the doors and windows
+5. Weather-strip and insulate the doors, windows and attic

 Winterize your windows so melting snow won’t lead to mold and mildew problems around your windows and doors.
 Seal up any gaps with weather-stripping seals or caulking to prevent moisture from getting in.